WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Abstract

 In this paper, we reformulate the Transformer/Attention mechanisms in Large Language Models (LLMs) from the perspectives of measure theory and frequency analysis, and theoretically clarify the inevitability of hallucination as a structural limitation.
 In particular, we focus on the fact that the embedding space functions as a conditional expectation over a $\sigma$-algebra, and demonstrate that the failure of this framework to be isomorphic to the semantic truth set is the fundamental cause of the breakdown of logical consistency.

 Based on this observation, we propose \textbf{WavePhaseNet}, a method for explicitly constructing a \textbf{Semantic Conceptual Hierarchy Structure (SCHS)} within the embedding space using the \textbf{Discrete Fourier Transform (DFT)}.
-By applying a DFT along the sequence dimension, semantic information is decomposed into frequency bands, where low-frequency components correspond to global meaning and intent, and high-frequency components correspond to local syntax and expression.
-This staged separation enables precise semantic manipulation in a diagonalized space.
+By applying a DFT along the sequence dimension, meaning is decomposed into frequency bands: low frequencies are progressively separated as global meaning and intent, and high frequencies as local syntax and expression.
+This makes it possible to carry out semantic manipulation rigorously in a diagonalized space.

-As a concrete example, we show that the 24,576-dimensional high-dimensional embedding space, typified by GPT-4, exhibits a $1/f$ spectral structure based on the self-similarity of language and Zipf's law.
-Through cumulative energy analysis, we theoretically derive that the lower bound of ``complete representation'' is approximately 3,000 dimensions.
-This demonstrates that dimensionality reduction from 24,576 to 3,000 dimensions is possible while preserving meaning and intent, thereby enabling rigorous reasoning while suppressing hallucination.
+As a concrete example, we show that the 24{,}576-dimensional high-dimensional embedding space, typified by GPT-4, exhibits a $1/f$ spectral structure based on the self-similarity of language and Zipf's law.
+Through cumulative energy analysis, we theoretically derive that the lower bound of ``complete representation'' is approximately 3{,}000 dimensions.
+This demonstrates that dimensionality reduction from 24{,}576 to 3{,}000 dimensions is possible while preserving meaning and intent, thereby enabling rigorous reasoning while suppressing hallucination.

-Finally, since the reduced low-dimensional embedding space is constructed by combining cohomological regularization principles over overlapping local windows, a graph structure can be introduced over the window covering, and a cochain complex can be defined.
-This allows inconsistencies among local inferences to be quantified as losses based on coboundaries.
-By applying harmonic projection based on Hodge theory, cohomology is positioned not as a purely topological invariant, but as a computable regularization principle for controlling semantic consistency, extracting maximally consistent global representations.
-The knowledge reasoning process thus maintains validity and rigor through the gluing of knowledge fragments.
+Finally, since the reduced low-dimensional embedding space is constructed by combining a cohomological regularization principle over overlapping local windows, a graph structure can be introduced over the window covering, and a cochain complex can be defined, so that inconsistencies among local inferences can be quantified as a loss based on coboundaries.
+By applying harmonic projection based on Hodge theory to extract a maximally consistent global representation, this positions cohomology not as a purely topological invariant, but as a computable regularization principle for controlling semantic consistency.
+The knowledge-reasoning process thereby maintains validity and rigor through the gluing of knowledge fragments.